schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 provider "cloudflare" {}
 ```

 For now, we only configured the `azurerm` and `cloudflare` providers.
-After we set up the AKS cluster, we will configure the `helm`, `kubernetes`, and `kubernetes-alpha` providers.
+After setting up the AKS cluster, we will configure the `helm` and `kubernetes` providers.

 I have opted to [configure the `azurerm` provider with environment variables](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform).
 You might want to [choose a different approach](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure) depending on your needs.

 To authenticate the `cloudflare` provider, I use a [Cloudflare API Token](https://developers.cloudflare.com/api/tokens/create) with `Edit Zone` permissions.

-After, we have to make sure to run `terraform init` to get started.
+After, we make sure to run `terraform init` to get started.

 ## Step 2: Create the AKS cluster